UnicoLab/FlowyML/docs/user-guide/components.md

 Load all components from a module.

 **`wrap_zenml_component(zenml_class, name)`**
-Wrap a ZenML component for UniFlow.
+Wrap a ZenML component for flowyml.

 ### Decorators